 What Are Rotors?

-The rotors are the circular discs that are connected to each wheel (two in the front and two in the back).
+Brake rotors are the circular discs that are connected to each wheel (two in the front and two in the back).
 Rotors are designed to turn motion (kinetic energy) into thermal energy (heat).
-As the calipers squeeze your brake pads together, the rotors’ large surface area creates friction.
-This friction resists the spin of the wheel, which slows it’s rotation and movement of the car.
+When you press down on the brake pedal, it sends a signal via the master brake cylinder to your calipers to squeeze your brake pads together against the rotors’ large surface area.
+This friction created by the pads pressing up against the rotors resists the spin of the wheel, which slows its rotation and halts the movement of the car.

 What Are The Different Types of Brake Rotors?